 For one grandmother what should have been an exciting family visit to Santa’s grotto with her grandchildren turned into a nightmare.
 73 year old Mrs Dufosse from Southampton had gone with five other family members, including her grandchildren, to visit Santa’s grotto at Selfridge’s in Oxford Street London.

-Posted in News by Andrew Clarke on 7th September 2011
+Posted in News on 7th September 2011

 Guidance on the Regulatory Reform (Fire Safety) Order 2005 has been published by the Chief Fire Officers’ Association.